 Find out how to compare quotes from tradespeople to get the right one.

-4. Your builder works off the books
+4. A cowboy builder works off the books

 If they are asking for cash for the whole job, don’t want to pay VAT and don’t want to give you a proper quote, just how professional an operation are they running?
 Legitimate businesses don’t operate this way.
 If they are willing to try and fleece the tax man, they might not hesitate to do the same to you.